heyMP/frontend-dev/README.md

 ``$ bundle install``

 #### Segmentation Fault
 If you receive any Drush errors that contain `Segmentation fault` run `npm install`, WITHOUT sudo.
-There are occations where the npm cleanup script doesn't run when using sudo.
+There are occasions where the npm cleanup script doesn't run when using sudo.

 ### Run Gulp Server
 ``$ gulp server``